protocorn/Smart-AI-Assistant---Chrome-Extension/README.md

 # Smart AI Assistant - Chrome Extension

 Smart AI Assistant is a powerful Chrome extension that enhances your Gmail experience with AI-powered features for email composition, refinement, and management.
+[click here](https://chromewebstore.google.com/detail/smart-gmail-assistant/ieccgcgkaihnjkocfaobaamapolhjckb) to add the extension to chrome.

 ## Features
 - **AI-Powered Email Composition**: Generate entire emails based on prompts.